monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 ## Analysis:

-The train_test_utils.py line numbers 77, 21, 24 and 29 consume lot of time.
-Line no 77 is related to train method, line number 24 and 29
-is related to GPU profiling hooks used, which can be removed
+The train_test_utils.py line numbers 77,  24 and 29 consume lot of time.
+Line no 77 is related to train method, line number 24 and 29 is related to GPU profiling hooks used, which will be removed

 Another component which is consuming time is unet_model_small.py forward function in line 115 also consumes lot of time

 Python libraries like tornado/stack_context.py zmq/eventloop/zmq_stream.py also consumes lot of time

-Another time consuming method is tqdm/notebook.py tqdm/std.py, we can explore any ligter version available
+Another time consuming method is tqdm/notebook.py tqdm/std.py, I can explore any lighter version available.

 torch/util/data/data_loader.py and torch/util/data/_utils/fetch.py also consumes time, which can be improved by increasing num_workers attribute.